On this page:

 Retention and Disposal of Information Submitted at this Site

 Retention and disposal of electronically submitted information depend on the subject matter and are handled according to the principles of the Federal Records Act and the regulations and records schedules approved by the National Archives and Records Administration (NARA).

 We do not solicit information from children.
 If teachers or parents have questions or comments, they should contact an NRC Public Affairs Officer.

 "Cookies" are small bits of text that are used either for the length of a visit ("session cookies") or saved on a user's hard drive to identify that user, or information about that user, the next time the user logs on to a Web site ("persistent cookies").
 We use "session cookies" as place-keepers to retain context during an individual user session.
 They assist with movement throughout the site during that visit without any capacity to track users over time and across different Web sites.
 Session cookies are deleted at the end of a visit or they expire in a short time.
 We do not use persistent cookies or other persistent tracking technologies at this Web site except for users of our site search and users who are prompted to take our site survey.
 The sole purpose of the site survey cookie is to reduce the frequency at which the survey is presented, thereby minimizing the effect of the survey on the user's experience at our site.
-You may disable cookies in the Web browser's preferences menu without affecting your ability to perform this type of search.
+You may disable cookies in the Web browser's preferences menu without affecting your ability to perform this type of search or complete the survey.
 Refer to your browser's preferences for more information on disabling cookies.

 Use of Social Media